Health and Safety in the Adult Film Industry

 To file a complaint related to hazards in the adult film industry, call (714) 558-4300.

-A recent cluster of HIV infections in the adult film industry in Southern California has drawn attention to health hazards in these work places.
+A cluster of HIV infections in the adult film industry in Southern California in 2004 drew attention to

 Workers in this industry need to know there are laws written to protect them from injury and illness on the job,

 In the adult film industry, these requirements include: